lynseybwisa/lynsey-bwisa.github.com/README.md

 * Predicting House Prices: Implemented a mini Machine Learning project to predict house prices using regression techniques, enabling potential homebuyers and sellers to make informed decisions.

-Get in Touch 📬
+## Get in Touch 📬
 I'm always open to collaborating on exciting ML and data science projects.
-If you have any ideas or just want to connect, feel free to reach out to me via email at lynseybwisa@gmail.com or find me on LinkedIn: https://www.linkedin.com/in/lynsey-bwisa-90ba581ba/
+If you have any ideas or just want to connect, feel free to reach out to me via email at [Email](ynseybwisa@gmail.com) or find me on [LinkedIn](https://www.linkedin.com/in/lynsey-bwisa-90ba581ba/)

 Let's harness the power of data together and make an impact on the world! 🌍✨